 A Component placement side is called the component side, and a conductive copper side is called the solder side.

-Jumpers are used component side to bypass connection from the solder side.
+Jumpers are used component side to bypass the connections from the solder side.

-Double-sided PCBs are known as the PTH PCB or two layers PCB or double-sided played thru PCB (DSPT).
+Double-sided PCBs are known as the PTH PCB or two layers PCB or double-sided plated thru PCB (DSPT).

-Double-sided PCBs are kind of similar to single side PCBs except it has double-sided copper and vias.
+Double-sided PCBs are similar to single-side PCBs, except it has double-sided copper and vias.

-Double-sided PCBs are more complex than single side circuitry.
+Double-sided PCBs are more complex than single-sided circuitry.

-What is Aspect Ratio in a PCB industry?
+What is Aspect Ratio in the PCB industry?